kbolton-lab/ArCH/README.md

 6. BCBio Filter Parameters

 ## Example
+An example input can be found inside pipeline.json

 ## Limitations | TODO
 - VEP Annotations are hardcoded to be consistent so additional plugins or lack of plugins will cause issues with downstream annotation